S. 549/H. 826/S. 550:* An Act banning the retail sale of cats and dogs in pet shops

-This legislation does not prevent consumers from acquiring a dog, cat, or rabbit from a responsible breeder or a shelter or rescue organization.
+This legislation does not prevent consumers from acquiring one of these animals from a responsible breeder or a shelter or rescue organization.
 Further, it does not prohibit a pet shop from partnering with a shelter or rescues to provide animals in their store.
 California, Maryland, Maine, Washington, and Illinois have similar state laws.
-There are more than 380 municipalities nationwide—including Boston, Cambridge, Stoneham, Pittsfield, and Holliston—in passing laws that prohibit the sale of commercially-raised dogs and cats in pet stores.
+There are more than 380 municipalities nationwide—including Boston, Cambridge, Holliston, Marshfield, North Adams, Pittsfield, Plymouth, Springfield, and Stoneham—that passed laws prohibiting the sale of commercially-raised dogs and cats in pet stores.
 New York passed their measure in 2022 and there is concern among neighboring states that those businesses may move across the border when their law takes effect this year.

 Where do pet shops get their animals?

 While pet stores may claim that they obtain animals from small-scale, humane breeders, the reality is that pet stores cannot obtain dogs from responsible breeders because responsible breeders simply do not sell puppies to pet stores—responsible breeders want to meet their puppy buyers in person.
 Furthermore, ninety-six percent of the Codes of Ethics of the National Breed Clubs, which represent all 197 dog breeds recognized by the Animal Kennel Club, prohibit or discourage their members from selling their dogs to pet stores.
 Thus pet shops animals are almost always obtained their animals from commercial breeding facilities.